HoGentTIN/infra-labs/assignment/2-cfgmgmt.md

 - the DHCP-server should provide it with an IP address in the correct range, the correct IP addresses for the default gateway and DNS server.
 - When you open a web browser in the VM, you should have Internet access
-- You should be able to view the website on `srv010` by entering `https://www.infra.lan/` in the web browser.
+- You should be able to view the website on `srv100` by entering `https://www.infra.lan/` in the web browser.

 Verify that the IP address is in the correct range (the one reserved for guests with a dynamic IP).
 Reconfigure the DHCP server so your workstation VM will receive a reserved IP address (also in the correct range!).

 ### 2.8.2.
-Reproducible builds
+Reproducibility

 This is probably the most scary part of the assignment.
 You will now destroy all VMs (`vagrant destroy`) and rebuild them from scratch (`vagrant up`).
 Before you do, make sure you have committed all changes to your playbooks and variable foles to your Git repository!
 Also, update the provisioning script of the control node so that it also installs the roles specified in `requirements.yml` and runs the `site.yml` playbook on all VMs.
 If the control node is the last one in the `vagrant-hosts.yml` file, all managed nodes already exist and the playbook should be able to run correctly.
 Run the playbook a second time to ensure it is idempotent.